“I think I could benefit from some professional help”.

 “Maybe you should ‘see someone’”

-Just breathe!
+These anxieties are totally normal, so don’t worry!
 We’re here to walk you through the basics this handy-dandy guide to getting help.

-Deciding if you really need help.
+STEP ONE: Deciding if you really need help.

-Consider what you are looking for in a therapist.
+STEP TWO: Consider what you are looking for in a therapist.

 - Do you want something long-term or short-term?